officialconfuzius/cardiologyml/README.md

 This project is a collaborative effort involving contributions from Conrad Niewienda and Marcos Sanson, under the guidance of the project mentors.

 ## Contact
-If you have any questions or are interested in collaborating, please feel free to reach out through GitHub issues.
+If you have any questions or are interested in collaborating, please feel free to reach out through GitHub issues or the emails listed in the project poster.